-- Right to judicial review: in the event that SOC Prime refuses your request under rights of access, we will provide you with a reason as to why.
+- Right to judicial review: if SOC Prime refuses your request under rights of access, we will provide you with a reason.
 You have the right to complain as outlined below.

 Our Data Protection Officer can be contacted directly here:

-Data subject – any living individual who is the subject of personal data held by an organisation.
+Data subject – any living individual who is the subject of personal data held by an organization.

-Processing – any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing – any operation or set of operations that are performed on personal data or sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-Profiling – is any form of automated processing of personal data intended to evaluate certain personal aspects relating to a natural person, or to analyse or predict that person’s performance at work, economic situation, location, health, personal preferences, reliability, or behavior.
-This definition is linked to the right of the data subject to object to profiling and a right to be informed about the existence of profiling, of measures based on profiling and the envisaged effects of profiling on the individual.
+Profiling – is any form of automated processing of personal data intended to evaluate certain personal aspects relating to a natural person, or to analyze or predict that person’s performance at work, economic situation, location, health, personal preferences, reliability, or behavior.
+This definition is linked to the right of the data subject to object to profiling and a right to be informed about the existence of profiling, measures based on profiling, and the envisaged effects of profiling on the individual.

-Data subject consent - means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Data subject consent - means any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which he or she, by a statement or by explicit affirmative action, signifies agreement to the processing of personal data relating to him or her.

 Child – the GDPR defines a child as anyone under the age of 16 years old, although this may be lowered to 13 by Member State law.
-The processing of personal data of a child is only lawful if parental or custodian consent has been obtained.
-The controller shall make reasonable efforts to verify in such cases that consent is given or authorised by the holder of parental responsibility over the child (Article 8, 1 – first paragraph GDPR).
+The processing of the personal data of a child is only lawful if parental, or custodian consent has been obtained.
+The controller shall make reasonable efforts to verify in such cases that consent is given or authorized by the holder of parental responsibility over the child (Article 8, 1 – first paragraph GDPR).

-Third party – a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+Third-party – a natural or legal person, public authority, agency, or body other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorized to process personal data.